MeenaAlfons/go-zlib/ROADMAP.md

 **Next Version**

+- [x] Support SetDictionary to initialize the decompression dictionary
 - Support Reset for reuse of already allocated resources
-- Support SetDictionary to initialize the decompression dictionary
 - Benchmarks
 - Test on multiple OSs and include the correct linking flags or library names
-- Test on older version of Go to determine "The minimum version of Go required by the current module."
 - Cgo must always be guarded with build tags

 **Nice to have**